 Blessed with incredible views and a flourishing natural environment, the venue is your perfect base when exploring the beautiful Flinders Ranges.
 Stay the night in one of Rawnsley’s holiday units or - in true ecotourism style - pick one of the eco-villas.

 While you’re here, we’d recommend taking a long walk, scenic flight or 4WD self-drive (as well as many other activities) to help you encounter the Ranges in one of their most striking locations.

 6. Innamincka Hotel

 Take a pit stop at the friendly Innamincka Hotel in South Australia’s Outback; a pub once frequented by hungry pastoral workers, drovers and shearers.
-In recent years, the crowd has been replaced - or added to - with Outback adventurers and four wheel drivers, looking for a cold beer on the road.
-In fact, we’d say that the Innamincka Hotel is now considered a meeting place for travellers from all over the world as well as a hub for local tourism.
+In recent years, the crowd has been replaced - or added to - with Outback adventurers and nature-lovers looking to spend a few days exploring the history and beauty of Channel Country and the tranquil Innamincka Regional Reserve.

 The Outback Loop

 Australia’s Outback is filled with ecotourism experiences and plenty of potential for eco-friendly adventure.
 At the Outback Loop, we live to share our region with you and want to help you plan the perfect trip.